Denkova-Staviski Cup: History

 The Denkova-Staviski Cup was held for the first time in 2012 at the Winter Sports Palace in Sofia.
 Misha Ge of Uzbekistan won the men's event and Valentina Marchei of Italy won the women's event.
 In 2015, the Denkova-Staviski Cup was the sixth event of the ISU Challenger Series, a series of international figure skating competitions sanctioned by the International Skating Union and organized by ISU member nations.
 The objective is to ensure consistent organization and structure within a series of international competitions linked together, providing opportunities for senior-level skaters to compete at the international level and also earn ISU World Standing points.
-Challenger Series events had to be scheduled between 1 August and 15 December.
-When an event was held as part of the Challenger Series, it had to host at least three of the four disciplines (men's singles, women's singles, pair skating, and ice dance) and representatives from at least twelve different ISU member nations.
-The minimum number of entrants required for each discipline was: eight skaters each in men's singles and women's singles, five teams in pair skating, and six teams in ice dance.
-While ISU member nations were limited to sending a maximum of three skaters or teams per discipline to each event, the Bulgarian Skating Federation could enter an unlimited number of entrants in their own event.
-Additionally, each skater or team was limited to participating in at most three Challenger Series events each season.
 The Denkova-Staviski Cup has been held every year since 2012, except for 2020 and 2021, when it was cancelled due to the COVID-19 pandemic.